De Havilland Sea Venom: Design and development

 The Sea Venom was the navalised version of the Venom NF.2 two-seat night fighter, and was used as an all-weather interceptor by the Fleet Air Arm (FAA).
 The necessary modifications for use on the Royal Navy's aircraft carriers included folding wings, a tailhook (which retracted into a characteristic "lip" over the jetpipe) and strengthened, long-stroke undercarriage.
 The canopy was modified to allow ejection from underwater.
 The first prototype made its first flight in 1951, and began carrier trials that same year.
 A further two prototypes were built.
 The first production Sea Venom took the designation FAW.20 (Fighter, All-Weather).
 It was powered by a single de Havilland Ghost 103 turbojet engine and its armament was the same as the RAF version.
 The next variant was the FAW.21, which included the modifications introduced in the Venom NF.2A and NF.3.
 Some of these modifications included the Ghost 104 engine, a clear-view canopy and American radar.
 The final Royal Navy variant was the FAW.22 powered by the Ghost 105 engine.
 A total of 39 of this type were built in 1957–58.
 Some were later fitted out with the de Havilland Firestreak air-to-air missile.

 Seven FAW.21s were modified in 1958 for Electronic countermeasures (ECM) purposes, with the cannon replaced by the ECM equipment.
 These became the ECM.21.
 831 Naval Air Squadron, the sole squadron to be equipped with it, was shore-based at RAF Watton from 1963 and disbanded in 1966.
 Converted FAW.22s were similarly known as the ECM.22.

 A modernised Sea Venom project, the DH.116 with swept wings and upgraded radar was considered, but cancelled as the Royal Navy believed that any replacement needed two engines.
 The de Havilland Sea Vixen ultimately replaced the Sea Venom.

 Operational history

 Royal Navy service

-In 1956 Sea Venoms, alongside RAF Venoms, took part in the Suez War which began on 31 October.
+In 1956 Sea Venoms, alongside RAF Venoms, took part in the Suez War.
 They were from Nos.
 809, 891, 892, 893, 894, 895 Naval Air Squadrons based on the light fleet carrier HMS Albion and fleet carrier HMS Eagle.
-The Anglo-French invasion, codenamed Operation Musketeer, took place in response to the nationalisation of the Suez Canal by Egypt's leader, General Nasser.
-The air war began on 31 October 1956 signalling the beginning of the Suez War.
+The Anglo-French invasion, codenamed Operation Musketeer, began on 31 October 1956 signalling the beginning of the Suez War.
 The Sea Venoms launched many sorties, bombing a variety of targets in Egypt in the process.

 Sea Venoms also saw service during conflicts in the Middle East.

 By 1959, the Sea Venom began to be replaced in Royal Navy service by the de Havilland Sea Vixen, an aircraft that also had the distinctive twin-boom tail.
 The Sea Venom would be withdrawn from frontline service soon afterwards.
 The type continued to fly with second line FAA units until the last were withdrawn in 1970.